vlandham/captain_z/out/captain_z.md

 Captain Z, now desperate, ran around the whole ship from front to back with two of the feathers in each hand, trying to get her steed up in the air.
 Finally, she stopped and cried out in frustration.

-Lucy looked up and uncovered her ears.
+Lucy looked up.
 She had an idea.
 In her loudest voice, she shouted to Captain Z over the commotion in the bay.

 "Try it on the wings!"